FOSTER CARE RESOURCES

 Profile: This app helps kids and teens store and manage their personal information and documents, including medical, dental, and vision insurance, immunization (vaccine) records, medications, addresses, ID’s, and details of any healthcare providers they have visited.
 Plus, they can upload motivational text or include links to uplifting websites or videos to help them feel better when they’re feeling down.

 Safety: Upon signing up, each user must enter a secure password as well as 3 security questions and answers.
 The app does not require logging each time to allow for ease of access to the resource hub, but if they want to access any personal information, they must re-log in and answer one of their security questions to ensure their information stays safe.
-Experts from UT Southwestern Medical Center, Children’s Health, Collin College, SMU Dedman School of Law, and other organizations carefully curated and reviewed all resources and advice provided in the app to help eliminate unhelpful or mis-information.
+Experts from UT Southwestern Medical Center, Rees-Jones Center for Foster Care Excellence at Children's Health, Collin College, SMU Dedman School of Law, and other organizations carefully curated and reviewed all resources and advice provided in the app to help eliminate unhelpful or mis-information.

 Website Design and Development: Falkon also designed and developed a simple landing page for the app to provide a high-level description as well as various screens with links to download from the Google Play and the App Store.